andrechristikan/laverty/README.md

-# Vert.x-Proxy Example For RestFul API (Java)
+# Laverty For RestFul API (Vert-x Proxy | Java Version) - STILL ON DEVELOPING
-I was tired using primitive vert.x with so many random resources.
+Inspired from laravel framework.
+This project wanna be like mini-laravel framework.
+~~This will save your time while developing apps.~~

+Tbh, i have no idea with my code.
+I just put everything that i know about Vert-x (Java) based 3 years experience be Backend Engineer.
+Hope you gonna like it.
+Enjoy~

 ## Getting Started
-Inspired from laravel framework.
-This project wanna be like mini-laravel framework. ~~This will save your time while developing apps.~~
+Let start from the bottom
 > Minimum requirement:
 1. Understand Java Language (Beginner - Intermediate)
 2. Understand Asynchronous Programming (Intermediate)